 24. Bring the family to Worlds of Fun

-From thrilling rides to family-friendly attractions, Worlds of Fun in Kansas City had the whole family in mind when they were building this massive amusement park.
+From thrilling rides to family-friendly attractions, Worlds of Fun in Kansas City had the whole family in mind when building this massive amusement park.

 If there is one challenge that you should not say no to, it must be the “Mamba Coaster” dare.
 During its debut, it was the tallest and fastest worldwide!